josdem/hugo/content/techtalk/java/functional_interfaces.md

 	}

 	@Test
+  @DisplayName("Understands how to get josdem lenght and if it is even")
 	public void shouldKnowIfNicknameLengthIsEven(){
 		Function<String, Integer> lenghtFunction = string -> string.length();
 		Function<Integer, Boolean> evenFunction = integer -> integer % 2 == 0;